Michael-Amar-95/Initial_Steps_In_Coding/Matlab/README.md

 **What it does:**
 - Defines initial population `n_0`, carrying capacity `capacity`, growth factor `lamda`, and total generations `Generations`.
 - Initializes an array `Nsim` to store population size at each generation.
-- Calculates the population for each generation iteratively using the function `ex3_3next`.
+- Calculates the population for each generation iteratively using the function `NextGenerationPopulation`.
 - Creates an array of generation steps (`array_steps`) and plots the iterative population growth.
-- Computes the population using the logistic formula `ex3_1logistic` on a finer grid (`array_steps2`).
+- Computes the population using the logistic formula `LogisticPopulationModel` on a finer grid (`array_steps2`).
 - Adds the logistic formula plot to the same figure for comparison.

 **Purpose:**